David-Durst/embeddedHaskellAetherling/theory/Clock_Signatures.md

 This section will show that `TSeq`'s `n` and `v` parameters are sufficiently specific so that, if two operators with matching `TSeq` and `SSeq` types are composed, they are synchronizable.

-## Proof Of Synchronizability
+## How To Synchronize
-**Theorem:** Any pair of producer-consumer operators are synchronizable if the corresponding output and input sequences contain the same number of valid and invalid clocks.
+**Goal:** Any pair of producer-consumer operators are synchronizable if the corresponding output and input sequences contain the same number of valid and invalid clocks.
 This is similar to Propositions 6 and 7 from NKN, except for finite sequences.

-**Proof:**
+**Algorithm:**
 1. Let the output sequence be `os :: TSeq n v t`
 1. Let the input sequence be `is :: TSeq n v t`
 1. Let `is_valid` return `True` if the sequence is valid on this clock.
 Let it return `False` otherwise.